What is a Developmental Disability?

 Intellectual and developmental disabilities

 Intellectual and developmental disabilities (IDDs) pertain to a specific range of scores on an IQ (intelligence quotient).
-An is commonly caused by syndromes or disorders that a child is born with.
+An intellectual disability is a common developmental disability, often caused by syndromes or mental disorders that a child is born with.
+To know if your child has any of these, they will have to go through a developmental screening.

 Neurological developmental disabilities

 Neurological developmental disabilities include any condition that affects brain growth and development.
 This category consists of the commonly known and talked about Autism Spectrum Disorder, which is currently diagnosed in 1 in 88 children in the United States.
-Other common neurodevelopmental disorders include ADHD), communication, and learning disorders.
+Other common neurodevelopmental disorders include attention deficit hyperactivity disorder (ADHD), communication, and learning disorders.

 Sensory developmental disabilities